caligaris/azure-dev-day-app-service/README.md

 ## Requirements

-This example assumes the user already has an Azure subscription with contributor access.
+This lab assumes the user already has an Azure subscription with contributor access.

 ## Step 1: Create a Web App in the Azure portal